Model-checking real-time systems: revisiting the alternating automaton route: The entailment relation

+Lemma~\ref{lem:zoneent} proves that the zone graph obtained by not exploring entailed nodes is correct: there is an accepting node in this pruned zone graph iff the language of $\Aa$ is non-empty.
 We still need to show that this pruning results in a finite zone graph.
-To do so, we will use the following: a relation $\prec ~\subseteq A \times A$ for a set $A$ is a well-quasi order (WQO) if for every infinite sequence $a_{1} a_{2} \dots$ where $a_{1},a_{2},\dots \in A$, there exists some $i$ and $j$ such that $a_{i} \prec a_{j}$.
+To do so, we will use the following: a relation $\prec ~\incl A \times A$ for a set $A$ is a well-quasi order (WQO) if for every infinite sequence $a_{1} a_{2} \dots$ where $a_{1},a_{2},\dots \in A$, there exists some $i$ and $j$ such that $a_{i} \prec a_{j}$.
 It was shown in \cite{abdulla2007zone} that the entailment restricted to zones $Z \entails Z'$ is a well-quasi order.
 Since the $\Inact$ sets are finite, $IA \incl IA'$ is also a well-quasi order.
 Finite cartesian products of WQOs are WQOs~\cite{KRUSKAL1972297}.
 Now, we can observe since $\entails$ is a WQO on nodes, every sequence of nodes will hit a node which is bigger than an existing node w.r.t $\entails$ and hence the computation will terminate at this node, implying that every path in the zone graph pruned using $\entails$, is finite.
+Our goal now is to study the algorithmic aspects of this entailment relation.
+Before doing so, we present an example.